Child Custody in Idaho (2026)

 • Joint Physical Custody — The child spends significant time with both parents, though the schedule need not be an equal 50/50 split.

-Courts have broad discretion to fashion custody arrangements that reflect the unique circumstances of each family.
+Courts have broad discretion to fashion custody arrangements that reflect the unique circumstances of each family, and the joint custody presumption means joint arrangements are the most common starting point.

 Best Interests of the Child